52North/GeologicToolbox/README.md

 Please find information for contributing to the project in the separate [CONTRIBUTE.md](CONTRIBUTE.md).

 ## Project Information
+A draft version of the GeologicToolbox White Paper can be found [here](https://www.hs-bochum.de/fileadmin/public/Die-BO_Fachbereiche/fb_g/veroeffentlichungen/Schmidt/52N_GeologicToolbox_White_Paper_draft3.pdf).
 We first presented the project at GeoBremen 2017; find our abstract [here](https://www.hs-bochum.de/fileadmin/public/Die-BO_Fachbereiche/fb_g/veroeffentlichungen/Schmidt/GeologicToolbox-Abstract-GeoBremen.pdf).
 In the near future we will provide more information about this project, e.g. in the German [user group "3D Geology and GIS"](https://www.esri.de/gis-community/anwendergruppen).

 ## Support and Contact
 If you encounter any issues with the software or if you would like to see certain functionality added, let us know at:
 - Benno Schmidt, Bochum University of Applied Sciences, Geovisualization Lab (benno.schmidt@hs-bochum.de)
+- Holger Lipke, ESRI Deutschland GmbH (h.lipke@esri.de)
 - Johannes Ruban, Bochum University of Applied Sciences, Department of Geodesy (johannes.ruban@hs-bochum.de)
-- Holger Lipke, ESRI Deutschland GmbH (h.lipke@esri.de)
+- Till Riemenschneider, Bochum University of Applied Sciences, Department of Geodesy (till.riemenschneider@hs-bochum.de)